pactflow/pact-workshop-dotnet-core-v1/readme.md

 Once this command runs successfully you will have in ```[RepositoryRoot]/YourSolution/Consumer/tests``` an empty .NET Core XUnit Project with Pact and we can begin to setup Pact!

-#### NB - Multiple OS Environments

-When using Pact tests for your production projects you might want to support multiple OSes.
-You can with .NET Core specify different packages in your
-**.csproj** file based on the operating system but for the purpose of this workshop this is unnecessary.
-Other language implementations do not always require OS based packages.

 ### Step 3.2 - Configuring the Mock HTTP Pact Server on the Consumer